 Handling of the blower should be performed by trained personnel and be consistent with all safe handling practices.
 Verify that all lifting equipment is in good operating condition and has the proper lifting capacity.
 The blower should be lifted using well-padded chains, cables or lifting straps with spreader bars.
-Some blower models have lifting eye locations provided in the blower base.
 NEVER lift the blower by an inlet or discharge flange, motor shaft, motor eye bolt, or any other part of the blower assembly that could cause distortion of the blower assembly.